|The Sheep Shed Studio

 I am one who has relapses with the West Nile, Lucky Me!!!

-My joints in my body started to "wear out" said the Dr. Recently
+My joints in my body started to "wear out due to the bout with

 I asked one of my surgeons if the West Nile Virus could have

-about 2008.
+since about 2008.
 "The light came on".
-It is most likely the cause of
+It is most likely the cause

 My bones are good and strong, but the joints are a mess.